FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 ### Airdrop

-- Currently an initial draft PR is under development
+- Currently an initial draft PR is under development for the smart contracts

 #### Contracts ❌